ncbi/ribovore/documentation/ribotyper.md

 ## <a name="unexpectedfeatures"></a> Unexpected features and reasons for a sequence to _FAIL_

-There are several 'unexpected features' of sequences that are detected and reported in the rightmost column of both the short and long output files.
+There are several *unexpected features* of sequences that are detected and reported in the rightmost column of both the short and long output files.
 These unexpected features can cause a sequence to FAIL, as explained below.